iExecBlockchainComputing/documentation-tools/overview/helloWorld/5-suprise.md

 - Complete the quest using the button below to show off your achievement (we will just check if you created a Protected Data and an iExec application)
+- Claim your iExec OG NFT, specially minted for early testers of the Hello World journey.
 - Fill in the feedback form to help us improve the journey.

-You're now eligible for our special raffle $300 exclusively for early testers of the Hello World journey.
+You're now eligible for our special raffle 3 x $100 exclusively for early testers of the Hello World journey.

 <div class="grid">